What are the winter super-foods and why we need them?

 Cinnamon has one of the highest antioxidant levels on the list, and has an added bonus in that it may help you better regulate your blood-glucose levels.
 Although I realize that cinnamon’s not exactly a “local” product for those of us not in Indonesia, it doesn’t seem like the worst offender in terms of carbon footprint–one little stick goes a long way.
 See Cinnamon’s Secret Health Benefit for more on cinnamon.
+I personally love sprinkling some cinnamon on my coffee or almond milk turmeric latte.

 Red Delicious Apples

 Potatoes got a bad reputation in modern nutrition lore, most likely because of their high starch content–but potatoes are awesome.
 They contain no fat or cholesterol, have 3 grams of protein per medium potato, 2 grams of fiber (with skin on), which may aid in weight loss, lower blood cholesterol levels and decrease risk of heart disease.
 They have 45% Daily Value (DV) of vitamin C and 18% DV of potassium.
 Russet potatoes are specifically high on the list, but as is the case with apples, I’m sure a limited variety of potatoes were tested by the USDA.
 I imagine that the deep-hued varieties have even more anti-oxidants, like the Adirondack Red or Peruvian Purple.
-Read about cool potato varieties and recipes.

 The humble artichoke also made the top-10 list.
 Apart from the 3,56 millimole/100g antioxidant punch, artichokes are a good source of iron.
 These veggies also help to reduce bowel upsets and help to let good bacteria flourish in your gut.